Home of the famous Dinosaur Bar-B-Que, Syracuse, New York is a city that loves to eat.

 If you are looking for fresh fruit and produce in Syracuse, one of the best places to go in the city is the Central New York Regional Market.

 The market, which is the largest in all of the Central New York region, allows you to buy fresh seasonal food directly from local farmers.
 It also has several vendors that provide prepared foods such as Mexican burritos, fried dough, and pad thai.

 Coleman’s Authentic Irish Pub

-Located in the the Syracuse’s Irish-American neighborhood called ‘Tipperary Hill’, Coleman’s Authentic Irish Pub is a full service Irish bar and restaurant.
+Located in Syracuse’s Irish-American neighborhood called ‘Tipperary Hill’, Coleman’s Authentic Irish Pub is a full-service Irish bar and restaurant.

 If you happen to be in Syracuse around St. Patrick’s Day, make sure to stop by Coleman’s to enjoy their special Green Beer Sunday, which pays tribute to the St. Patrick’s Day season by providing over 7,000 gallons of green-tinted ale to patrons.